laravel/docs/eloquent-relationships.md

 <a name="introduction"></a>
 ## Introduction

 Database tables are often related to one another.
-For example, a blog post may have many comments, or an order could be related to the user who placed it.
-Eloquent makes managing and working with these relationships easy, and supports several different types of relationships:
+For example, a blog post may have many comments or an order could be related to the user who placed it.
+Eloquent makes managing and working with these relationships easy, and supports a variety of common relationships:

 <div class="content-list" markdown="1">
 - [One To One](#one-to-one)